-Our training programme is comprehensive and is tailored to meet the demanding needs of caring for children who have had a difficult start in life.
+Our training programme is comprehensive and is tailored to meet the demanding needs of caring for young people who have had a difficult start in life.
 It is divided into a number of levels supporting your fostering career as you progress.
 Once your application has been accepted you’ll be invited to join our ‘Skills to Foster’ course (level 1).
 This course includes two full days, followed by six workshops.
 Your learning will be supported by excellent materials and experienced staff.

 This is a comprehensive course and you’ll need to be prepared to complete some study at home as well as attending all the training.
-Some people do find this a challenge, especially if you are still working; however, we need to be satisfied that you are properly prepared for the task of caring for our children.
+Some people do find this a challenge, especially if you are still working; however, we need to be satisfied that you are properly prepared for the task of caring for our young people.
 You in turn will feel better equipped and confident.

 - The Skills to Foster course will cover the following areas;